acingraham/AboutWebCourse/README.md

        - Sites that you can develop on that can give you useful tips as you go (e.g. JSBin, JSFiddle, CodePen)
        - HTML validation site

- 5. What to Expect Next
+ 5. What to Expect Next and any TODOs before in-class
    1. The first class, what we'll be doing in it, and what to have ready beforehand
      - Bring your laptop
      - Maybe install Sublime Text
      - Perhaps try a basic exercise like loading a locally saved HTML file in your browser.
+   2. What if you have questions before then?

  6. Quiz to complete
    1. We won't be giving out grades or sharing scores.
 This is solely a way for you to test your own understanding of the material